Weather essentials for pesticide application

 The weather factors that need to be considered before and while applying pesticides are:

 - atmospheric stability (including up and down air currents);

-- wind speed, direction and turbulence;
+- general wind speed, direction and turbulence;

+Intuitively, the worst weather conditions for spraying are strong winds, high temperature and low humidity.
 Research has found that spray particles are likely to drift further and in higher concentrations when the atmosphere is stable and where there is a surface temperature inversion.

 Field tests indicate that the greatest drift deposits occurred with relatively high wind speeds, coupled with a temperature inversion and spray in the small droplet spectra (about 200μm) (Bird 1995).

 Applicators and advisers need to be able to recognise and respond to all weather factors so that they can make timely adjustments to spray practices to minimise the risk of spray drift and maximise the potential for the pesticide to reach the appropriate target.